The Calculus of Patience: Strategic Mortgage Liability Management in the 2026 Interest Rate Cycle

 Economic times seem troubling.
 But they don’t have to be, not for everyone!
 Mortgage rates are low and can be translated into super savings for borrowers who qualify.
 But there are some things you must know before you decide whether or not to refinance in the current market!

-Before you even consider refinancing, you have to think about what you are refinancing.
+Before you even consider Refinancing, you have to think about what you are refinancing.
 Many Americans have lost all of their equity, Zillow estimates that 1 in 7 American homeowners have negative equity in their homes.
 Generally, you will need at least 3 percent equity in your home to refinance.
 If you do not have three percent, refinancing may not be an option for you.

 It’s not as easy as you think.
 Most people’s applications will not be approved.
 The economy is in a state of turmoil and this trickles down and affects everyone.
 Many lenders are not making it easy to refinance.